shakes76/PatternFlow/recognition/lyubinapple/readme.md

 >## **Output and Performance:**

-After 50 epochs based on 15000 images the prediction result is plot as follow:
+After 50 epochs based on 15000 images, the prediction result is plot as follow:

 ![Getting Started](./resources/DCGANPredict.png)

-This result is clear but the SSIM result is not good enough which is 0.28.
+This prediction images are clear and similar to the original ones.
+However, the SSIM result is not good enough which is 0.28.
 Output is shown as follow:

-SSIM is:  tf.Tensor(0.27565268, shape=(), dtype=float32)
+*SSIM is:  tf.Tensor(0.27565268, shape=(), dtype=float32)*

 # **Appendix**